-Feedback and evaluation

-Student feedback around Learning, and Opportunities that would be supportive for the next Health and Social Care students, these will then form a student in-house placement portfolio.

-Supervisor Evaluation of Learning on the Placement.
-Please identify student areas of strength and learning development:

-Areas of Strengths:
+Feedback and evaluatio n Student feedback around Learning a student in-house placement por g, and Opportunities that would be supportive for the next Health and Social Care students, these will then forr tfolio.
+Supervisor Evaluation of Learning g on the Placement.
+Please identify student areas of strength and learning development: Areas of Strengths: